BeckmannundPartnerCONSULT/DocumentationTree/other_versions/SQLtoCSVforLua/readme_SQLtoCSVforLua.txt

 2.2 Modul_Formular_TreeView.txt

-This text file contains modul for building a TreeView in Access, editing and writing the output.
+This text file contains a modul for building a TreeView in Access, editing and writing the output.
 This can be used in test.accdb for Formular2.
-Caveat: the "Tree output" button does not export the right Tree if a node is inserted within the tree.
-The node is appearing at the end of the tree.
-So it must be manually placed at the right place.
+The tree can have 12 levels.

+2.3 Modul_SplitTree.txt

+This test file contains a modul to convert a tree in a Lua table format in a reference table in Access.
+It can have 12 levels.

 3. SQLtoCSVforLua_SQL_List.lua